 - Both the passenger and driver wear seat belts this is a legal requirement. - Heavy loads are not stored in top cupboards or in areas from which they may become detached.
-Please ensure that heavy items are stored low down and take care not to overload individual wheels, the axles or the MTPLM. - Table(s) are stowed in the correct position and table legs secured in their retaining clips. - Furniture lids are lowered; cupboards and flaps are closed and secured. - The refrigerator door is closed and secured by its travelling catch. - The retractable rear step if fitted, is folded away or, if a separate step is supplied, it is safely stowed in the vehicle. - Roof ventilators are closed and locked in the down position. - The bathroom is not used whilst the vehicle is in motion. - Top hinged windows are closed, and securely fastened. - Children do not roam around the vehicle; they may fall and injure themselves.
+Please ensure that heavy items are stored low down and take care not to overload individual wheels, the axles or the MTPLM. - Table(s) are stowed in the correct position and table legs secured in their retaining clips. - Furniture lids are lowered; cupboards and flaps are closed and secured. - The refrigerator door is closed and secured by its travelling catch. - The retractable rear step if fitted, is folded away or, if a separate step is supplied, it is safely stowed in the vehicle. - Roof ventilators are closed and locked in the down position. - The bathroom is not used whilst the vehicle is in motion.
+(Note: Refers only to models fitted with shower or toilet compartment). - Top hinged windows are closed, and securely fastened. - Children do not roam around the vehicle; they may fall and injure themselves.